railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 So now you have got the outcome you need from the consumption of raw materials and the manufacturing of finished products.

-.. note::  Assessing created value
+.. note::  Assessing Created Value

     You might already have noticed a useful effect of this approach: if you do a stock valuation in the ``Virtual Locations > Production`` location you get a statement of value created by your company (as a negative amount).
     Stock valuation in any given location is calculated by multiplying quantities of products in stock by their cost.
-    In this case the raw material value is deducted from the finished product value.
+    In this case, the raw material value is deducted from the finished product value.

 ..
 Copyright © Open Object Press.
 All rights reserved.